Trademarks will protect your brand, and thus your customer recognition and goodwill.

 What does federally registering a trademark really protect?

 Federally registering a trademark protects the brand of an individual, group, business, product, or service used in commerce (i.e. across state lines).
 Registration gives an owner the exclusive use of the mark nationwide in connection with the goods or services indicated in the application, and it can prevent anyone from subsequently using a “confusingly” similar mark nationwide.
-This provides greater protection than a common law/state trademark.
+This provides greater protection than a common-law/state trademark.
 With common law/state trademarks, protection is limited only to local use.
-With federal registration you can expand protection of your brand across state lines, and prevent others with similar unregistered marks from expanding their brand and competing with you.
+With federal registration, you can expand the protection of your brand across state lines, and prevent others with similar unregistered marks from expanding their brand and competing with you.
 For example, if Queen Bee has a federal registration, Queen Bee can enforce its trademark rights and seek an injunction against another PLC controller company in another state who would try to use the name Queen Bee or maybe even a similar name like King Hornet Controllers, as there could be a likelihood of confusion (discussed below).
-Queen Bee can also enforce its trademark rights against any PLC controller company who might try to use a similar logo.
+Queen Bee can also enforce its trademark rights against any PLC controller company that might try to use a similar logo.

 Registration gives an owner the legal presumption that their mark is valid and also gives the public constructive notice of the mark nationwide.
 You can use the encircled R with your mark which indicates that you have a certificate of registration from the USPTO and a listing on the Principle Register.
 It’s true that this registration will deter those who properly use due diligence in checking the federal registry before finalizing their branding strategy… even though you will never see this aspect.
 The listing on the Principle Registry is deemed constructive notice to the public (including your competitors) of the use of your mark.
 There can be no valid claim of innocent infringement.
-You have nationwide priority for use of your mark.
+You have a national priority for use of your mark.

 What are the risks of not federally registering a trademark?

-If you choose to forego federal registration, there is no legal presumption of ownership or validity of the mark, and because there is no public notice, someone can imitate or even register a similar mark and ultimately block the expansion your brand.
-Without registration an owner may be limited to using the mark only in their local area; quashing the expansion of the use of their mark and consequently hurting the expansion of their business.
+If you choose to forego federal registration, there is no legal presumption of ownership or validity of the mark, and because there is no public notice, someone can imitate or even register a similar mark and ultimately block the expansion of your brand.
+Without registration, an owner may be limited to using the mark only in their local area; quashing the expansion of the use of their mark and consequently hurting the expansion of their business.
 For example, say Queen Bee is strongly established in three states, PA, OH, and WV, but King Hornet has been growing and decides to get a federal registration first, thus establishing exclusive nationwide use of the King Hornet brand.
 It is possible that, because of a likelihood of confusion, Queen Bee’s marketing would be restricted to the local areas in the three states in which it is doing business and that it would not be permitted to expand its brand, i.e. grow the business, in other states.

-Registering also decreases chances that you will be threatened with an infringement suit.
+Registering also decreases the chances that you will be threatened with an infringement suit.
 The result of litigation threats can cost you.
 To avoid litigation, you may have to settle and pay via a license agreement to continue using your mark.
 These license agreements often include a use restriction of your mark, blocking your potential expansion.
-Or you may have to forfeit using your mark, and its associated good will, and begin with a new mark.
+Or you may have to forfeit using your mark, and its associated goodwill, and begin with a new mark.
 Re-branding your business has substantial costs (as outlined above) for the design and development of all-new marketing materials, uniforms, etc.